learn-academy-2023-charlie/week-1-assessment-SunkissedQueen/README.md

+Note: Please do not clone this repo.
+Everyone will have an individual assessment repo.
+If the repo does not have your github handle on it, you are in the wrong repo.

 # Assessment for Week 1

 Being a developer requires an acute attention to detail.
 The expectation of this assessment is that all instructions are read carefully and followed completely.